 - Masonry work is ongoing on all levels

-- Interior mechanical, electrical and plumbing work continues
+- Interior mechanical, electrical and plumbing and sprinkler work is ongoing

 - Conduct site excavation work for utilities

 - Build foundation for storage shed and generator pad

 - Exterior siding and trim

 - Interior drywall begins